Blob (video game)

-Blob is a puzzle-platform game with more gamemodes developed by Jonnathan Hilliard and published by Core Design for the Amiga.
+Blob is a puzzle-platform game with more game modes developed by Jonnathan Hilliard and published by Core Design for the Amiga.
 It was released in the United Kingdom on September 1, 1993.

 Gameplay

 Blob takes place on tiles floating at different levels in space.
 The player controls the game's eponymous character, Blob, with the 3D perspective allowing the character to be moved around the tiles at the current level, bounced up to a title at a higher level or dropped down to a lower level.
 There are 50 worlds in the game, each of which requires either an exit to be found or the collection of items located around it, in order to clear it.
 Other objectives may need to be completed in order to activate an exit, such as coming into contact with all tiles in a world (similar to the game Q-Bert) or rescuing a certain number of creatures known as Blobletts.

 There are different types of tile, which have effect on the characters behaviour.
 These include tiles which bounce Blob higher than usual, that restrict his ability to bounce, that are turned on and off by a switch and tiles covered in ice, that prevent the player from changing the direction of the character until it slides onto a normal tile.

 Falling onto a tile from too high causes the character to get hurt, and may damage the tile causing it to crack and eventually break.
 Blob can also be hurt by aliens, and after a certain amount of damage is sustained, he will lose a life.
 A life is also lost should Blob fall past the lowest level of tiles in a world.